SQL

 result because SQLite performs integer division when both operands are integers;

 the bug is dividing by 1000 instead of 1000.0.
-Teaches how to force

-floating-point arithmetic in SQL and why checking computed columns against known
+Shows: how to force floating-point arithmetic in SQL and why checking computed columns against known values catches this class of error.

 Run this query and count the rows returned.
 How many distinct species are in the dataset?
 Does the row count match that number?